Sabiri scores, Colley sees red as Sampdoria overcome Duncan's Fiorentina | Goal.com

 The Italian defender strangely chested in Antonio Candreva’s whipped free-kick past goalkeeper Pietro Terracciano for his first goal of the 2021-22 campaign.

-Fabio Quagliarella doubled the hosts’ advantage at the half hour mark, evading the offside trap to slot Abdelhamid Sabiri’s through ball home.
+Fabio Quagliarella doubled the hosts’ advantage on the half-hour mark, evading the offside trap to slot Abdelhamid Sabiri’s through ball home.

 Marco Giampaolo’s men continued their rampaging attacking performance to net their third goal thanks to Morten Thorsby, who was set up by Candreva.